AhmedThahir/penpot-desktop/README.md

 3. Confirm in the dialog which will be shown

 The Penpot-Desktop app is now saved as an exception to your security settings, and you can open it in the future by double-clicking it just as you can any registered app.

+---
+> This is community software and not official software by Penpot.